product design

 2

-Map journeys: Optimized user flows for task completion
+Map journeys: Optimized user flows for product selection and checkout

 3